US updates travel advisory for Mexico

-The government issued the updated level 2 travel advisory Wednesday, which warns that violent crime, including homicide, kidnapping, carjacking and robbery, is "widespread" throughout Mexico.
+The government updated the level 2 travel advisory Wednesday, which warns that violent crime, including homicide, kidnapping, carjacking and robbery, is "widespread" throughout Mexico.

+The latest update is related to the area of Ciudad Juarez, just south of El Paso, Texas.

+On July 13, U.S. government personnel were told to avoid traveling to downtown Ciudad Juarez due an increase in shootings in that area during the daytime.

+The restriction was set to be re-evaluated after 30 days, but will now be in place until further notice because the higher rate of homicides during daytime hours haven't decreased, according to a security alert from the U.S. Consulate General Ciudad Juarez.

+A State Department spokesperson says they recommend U.S. citizens take this restriction into account when planning travel to Ciudad Juarez.

-The alert comes after authorities this week found eight bodies throughout the resort city of Cancun, according to the Associated Press.
+Meanwhile, this week authorities found eight bodies throughout the resort city of Cancun, according to the Associated Press.
 None of the killings occurred in the city's beach-side hotel zone.

-Cancun is in Quintana Roo state, one of the area's where the state department has advised Americans to use increased caution.
+Cancun is in Quintana Roo state, one of the area's where the state department advises Americans to use increased caution.
 However, the government has not gone as far as telling people to reconsider traveling there.

 The State Department offered the following tips for traveling in other parts of Mexico: